 The 2016 ALAN Workshop will be held in Atlanta, Georgia from November 21-22 in conjunction with the annual NCTE Convention held in the same city.
 The workshop will be held in the Georgia World Congress Center.
 (More details about the specific location will be posted here soon.)

 Innovation, vision, risk, rebellion—these distinguish our most noteworthy young adult books and our most effective ways of promoting and teaching them.
 They pave the way for literary excellence, creativity, and resistance to the status quo.
 At the 2016 ALAN Workshop, we’ll celebrate authors, editors, teachers, librarians, critics, and teen advocates who have pushed our field forward through their risk-taking work with YA lit.
 Our opening keynote on Monday morning will feature award-winning author A.S.
 King.
+We have a full slate of wonderful authors (and editors) scheduled for this year’s workshop; a complete list can be seen here.

 In other keynote speeches, panel discussions, author conversations, and breakout sessions, we’ll explore questions such as: